vmware-archive/vsphere-storage-for-docker/kubernetes-docs/existing.md

 Note: If Kubernetes Node VMs are created from template VM then `disk.EnableUUID=1` can be set on the template VM.
 VMs cloned from this template, will automatically inherit this property.

-**Step-4** Create and assign Roles to the vSphere Cloud Provider user and vSphere entities.
+## Create Roles, add Privileges to Roles and assign them to the vSphere Cloud Provider user and vSphere entities

 Note: if you want to use Administrator account then this step can be skipped.